-The root note of a chord, corresponds with the letter given to the chord name.
-It helps to think of the root note as the foundation that the chord is built upon.
+The root note corresponds with the letter given to the chord name.
+It helps to think of the root note as the foundation.

 For example D is the root note of all D chords (e.g. major, minor, augmented, suspended etc.).
 C is the root note of all C chord types and so on.

-In the majority of cases (but not always) the root note is the first and lowest pitched note in the chord.
+In the majority of cases (but not always) the root note is the first and lowest pitched note.
 Chords that consist of the root note being the lowest pitched note are called ‘root position chords’.

-For instance, when playing an open position D chord, the lowest note played is the open D (4th string) as the A and low E strings are not played.
+For instance, when playing an open position D, the lowest note played is the open D (4th string) as the A and low E strings are not played.

 In the majority of open position chords the root note will be a note played on one of the bass strings either the low E, A, or D strings.

-Another example of this is the open A major chord.
+Another example of this is the open A major.
 The first string played, is the open A string which happens to be the root note.
 The low E string is not played.

 Many chords include more than one root note.
-For example the E major chord consists of both the open low E and high E string being played as individual notes of the E chord.
+For example E major consists of both the open low E and high E string being played as individual notes.

 It’s not just the root note that can be repeated.
-All notes used to construct the chord can be repeated.
-For instance, the following are both C major chords.
+All notes used can be repeated.
+For instance, the following are both C major.

 C major is constructed from C (root note), E and G.

-While the first chord shape contains just the three notes including the open string ‘D’, the second example utilises 5 notes, however the C, and G are repeated.
+While the first chord shape contains just the three notes including the open string ‘D’, the second example utilizes 5 notes, however the C, and G are repeated.

-Chords shapes that utilise repeat notes often do so to make the chord shape easier to play (consider the difficulty of muting the first, 5th and 6th strings in the first example) and tend to sound more expansive, and fuller.
+Chords that utilize repeat notes are often designed to be easier to play (consider the difficulty of muting the first, 5th and 6th strings in the first example) and tend to sound more expansive, and fuller.

 Regardless of your experience with music, you have likely heard the musical terms ‘major’ and ‘minor’.

-‘Major’ or ‘minor’ is a way of describing the chords ‘quality’ and relates to its own distinctive sound, or flavor.
+‘Major’ or ‘minor’ is a way of describing ‘quality’ and relates to its own distinctive sound, or flavor.

-For example, major chords are often described as sounding happy, while minor chords are often described as sad or serious.
-The musical intervals that make up the chord define the quality of the chord.
-More on this shortly.
+For example, major chords are often described as sounding happy, while minor are often described as sad or serious.
+The musical intervals they are constructed from define the quality of the chord.